 When families no longer pay the rental for cemetery plots, the rights to place a grave stone on the plot transfer to another, so there is only a temporary marker on the Johann Hübner family stone noting that Banner also is buried there.

 That’s right: in Austria and Germany, you only rent your gravesite.
 These are old countries and space is tight, so in the best spirit of recycling, they reuse the graves.
-Stars and Stripes reported on the rules in Germany:
+Stars and Stripes reported on the rules in Germany in 2010:

 In Vienna, 10 years is apparently the more typical lease.
 However, it was exactly 15 years between 1973, when Banner died, and 1988, when Johann Hübner passed, so perhaps Banner’s lease was 15 years after all.

-There’s a happy ending of sorts, though: if you look closely at that original photo, you’ll see that this placard was set neatly against Johann Hübner’s tombstone.
+There’s a happy ending of sorts, though: if you look closely at that original photo, you’ll see this placard set neatly against Johann Hübner’s tombstone.
 Roughly translated, it reads:

-So John Banner lives on in Vienna, so to speak, even if his name isn’t on the grave.
+So John Banner lives on in a Vienna cemetery, even if his name isn’t on the grave.

 Special thanks to Find A Grave and photographer Robert Rohrmueller for these very helpful photos.
 For more about the actor, see our full John Banner biography »